-Generally ADR is cheaper than going to court and courts do encourage this due to its ability to keep disputes out of the court system, which are overbooked and therefore making delays in individual cases almost inevitable.
+Generally, ADR is cheaper than going to court and courts do encourage this because ADR helps keep disputes out of the court system, which are overbooked and therefore making delays in individual cases almost inevitable.

 One of the primary reasons parties may prefer ADR proceedings is that, unlike adversarial litigation, ADR procedures are often collaborative and allow the parties to understand each other’s positions.
 ADR also allows the parties to come up with more creative solutions that a court may not be legally allowed to impose.

 For example, in a dispute over breach of contract, such as a debt, the courts can only order one party to pay the other some money.
 However, if the parties go through ADR then through agreement, they could come up with any number of different solutions that might solve the current dispute and allow them to continue working together if they have a business relationship that they wish to preserve.